d4n3sh/thedaneshproject/content/posts/2010-12-05-firefox-tweak-use-ram-as-cache.md

 Here's how you do it;

-1. in your URL bar type in &#8220;about:config&#8221;. this will bring up the config page.
+1. in your URL bar type in "about:config". this will bring up the config page.

-2. Using the filter box, lookup &#8220;browser.cache.disk.enable&#8221;.
-Change its value to &#8220;False&#8221; by double clicking on it.
+2. Using the filter box, lookup "browser.cache.disk.enable".
+Change its value to "False" by double clicking on it.

-3. Using the filter box again, lookup &#8220;browser.cache.memory.enable&#8221; .
-Change its value to &#8220;True&#8221; by double clicking on it.
+3. Using the filter box again, lookup "browser.cache.memory.enable" .
+Change its value to "True" by double clicking on it.

 `browser.cache.disk.enable to False<br />
 browser.cache.memory.enable to True`